drvic10k/bootstrap-sortable/README.md

 Use optional paramater `applyLast=true` if you want to preserve the last used sorting.

 After sorting a column, the table triggers an event `sorted`.

+####Cell with `colspan` and multiple header rows
+When you have multiple header rows, all header cells in the same column can be used to sort that column.

+When you have cell with `colspan`, by default, the first column of the span will be sorted.
+You can override this by using `data-mainsort` attribute for the column that you want to be sorted with the `colspan` cell.

 ####Sorting direction signs:
 You can choose the sign that show the sort direcion.
 Default is the arrow pointing towards the heigher value.